panchomb/ie-exercise-3/modules/authorization/policy-definition/README.md

 | [`parameters`](#parameter-parameters) | object | The policy definition parameters that can be used in policy definition references. |
 | [`subscriptionId`](#parameter-subscriptionid) | string | The subscription ID of the subscription (Scope).
 Cannot be used with managementGroupId. |

-### Parameter: `name`

-Specifies the name of the policy definition.
-Maximum length is 64 characters for management group scope and subscription scope.

-- Required: Yes
-- Type: string

-### Parameter: `policyRule`

-The Policy Rule details for the Policy Definition.

-- Required: Yes
-- Type: object

 ### Parameter: `description`

 The policy definition description.
 - Required: No
 - Type: string
 - Default: `''`